Restaurant Marketing

 5. Build automated campaigns: Set up trigger-based campaigns β€” welcome series, win-back offers, birthday promotions, reorder reminders β€” that run without manual intervention.

-6. Monitor analytics: Track repeat order rate, average order value, campaign-attributed revenue, and customer reactivation rate.
+6. Monitor analytics: Track repeat order rate, average order value, orders tied back to each campaign, and customer reactivation rate.

 7. Optimize monthly: Review which segments, channels, and offers performed, then adjust.
 Omnichannel strategy is iterative, not a one-time setup.